NeilByrne97/theory-algos-project/README.md

 ![](images/Preimage.png)
 ![](images/PreimageAVG.png)

+This average statistic is known as the birthday paradox [11].
-For SHA-512 - Each digest has on average 2<sup>1028-512</sup> = 2<sup>512</sup> different pre-images.
+Suppose SHA-512 hashing a 256-bit input - Each digest has on average 2<sup>512-256</sup> = 2<sup>256</sup> different pre-images.

-While that is a lot of collision, in comparison to the 2<sup>512</sup> possible digest, still extremely improbable[9].
+While that is a lot of collision it still extremely improbable[9] and will require an immense amount of time, storage, and power for 2<sup>256</sup> input values.

+In comparison, if we did the same attack on a SHA256 hash, we can use the data provided by Bitcoin miners to estimate how long it would take.
+Considering the miners are consistant at their top peak performance ≈ 2<sup>91</sup> hashes in a year, will take 2<sup>37</sup> years to find a collision [11].

 ### 3. How difficult is it to find a hash digest beginning with at least twelve zeros?
-Finding a hash with n amount of leading zeros is how the difficulty in Bitcoin mining is adjusted.
+Finding a hash with n amount of leading zeros is how the difficulty in Bitcoin mining is adjusted for SHA-256.
 A high difficulty means that it will take more computing power to mine the same number of blocks.
 The difficulty adjustment is directly related to the total estimated mining power estimated in the Total Hash Rate (TH/s) chart [7].
 Bitcoin uses SHA256 so the message digest is half of SHA512 but the calculation is the same.
 The maximum target is a SHA512 digest with at least twelve zeros in front, which in hex is:
 0x000000000000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF

 Then we divide it by the maximum value of a 512-bit number, which in hex is: